-The General Lab Training is required for all students prior to working in a lab.
+All students must complete General Lab Training before rotations begin.
 If you plan to work in a lab with animals, biohazard reagents, or radioactive materials, you will need to take additional safety training courses during the semester.
-Register for the course through the USC Environmental Health & Safety: ehs.usc.edu/training/registration/ Please note that if you do laboratory work at sites other than UPC or HSC, there may be additional local training module requirements.
+Register for the course through the USC Trojan Learn: http://trojanlearn.usc.edu/.
+Please note that if you do laboratory work at sites other than UPC or HSC, there may be additional local training module requirements.
 The laboratory PI will inform you of these.